Connecting schools with nature

 - Option to enrol in free 12 month BES membership for first-time student members

-You can read more about what to expect as a volunteer educator in our briefing document above.
+You can read more about what to expect as a volunteer educator in our briefing document below or contact the team @Outreach .
 Aspiring environmental educators can now sign up to the project via the link below.
+This portal will close Monday 22nd August.

 Keep in touch

-For opportunities to get involved in the project, follow us on our Newsletter and social media @BritishEcolSoc or @BES_careers.
-If you are interested in submitting an early expression of interest or would like to make a general enquiry, please get in touch with either firstname.lastname@example.org or email@example.com for more information.
+For updates and opportunities related to the project, sign up here keep in touch via our fortnightly newsletter.
+If you are interested in submitting an early expression of interest or would like to make a general enquiry, please get in touch with firstname.lastname@example.org for more information.

 About our Funders